ikawrakow/ik_llama.cpp/github-data/discussions/164 - Latest CPU performance comparison with llama.cpp.md

 `IQ5_K` is normally quite a bit better than `Q5_K`, so most of the time I would expect this to perform better.

+> 👤 **saood06** replied on **2025-01-11** at **09:59:16**
+>
+> >Sorry, the goal was to make the _R4 quants use the same quantization mixes, but apparently I have not quite succeeded.
+The function where the quantization type is selected is quite messy.
+But instead of re-quantizing to *_R4, you can use the -rtr command line option, which will make your model use the exact same mix of quantization types (but those where an _R4 variant is available will be repacked to that).
+>
+> No worries, I only made the quant to test (for actual use, I'd make an IQK quant) and I didn't realize batched-bench supported rtr.
+It also didn't matter for this machine and test, but I also wasn't sure how runtime repacking and NUMA would behave, if the runtime repacking would interfere with the benefits from POSIX_MADV_RANDOM.
+>
+> >IQ5_K is normally quite a bit better than Q5_K, so most of the time I would expect this to perform better.
+>
+> Yes, but if the tensor was originally Q5_K converting it can't recover accuracy, it can only maintain it or lose more.
+>
+> On another note, I also got Deepseek V3 working with ik_llama.cpp.
+I don't have direct comparisons to llama.cpp ( and I don't know if I will, making a quant takes 4 hours) but running IQ4_K ( on different hardware then the Midnight Miqu test above, this one is a dual socket Xeon E5-2690 v3).
+Indirectly comparing to what people were posting on reddit with either machine's that were far better than mine, or quants that were smaller the performance I have seems a lot better.
+The only thing is this model based on both my experience and some issues made on llama.cpp takes a LOT of tokens to get fully faulted into RAM, which might be why people were posting such low performance numbers.
+>
+> Once almost all the model is in system cache, it did Prompt processing at 11.5 t/s, and token generation at 2.75 t/s.
+I still couldn't get it to fully fault, but it did basically stop paging, and performance stopped improving, once it hit those numbers.
+>
+> I couldn't get it to run with an _R4 quant it hit the GGML_ASSERT(nrc_x%4 == 0), but even without that I'm still happy with the performance of it.

 > 👤 **ikawrakow** replied on **2025-01-11** at **10:38:23**
 >
 > > I couldn't get it to run with an _R4 quant it hit the GGML_ASSERT(nrc_x%4 == 0), but even without that I'm still happy with the performance of it.